Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

 [in which $ d \Omega^{2}_{(D-2)} $ is the metric on the unit $(D-2)$-spheres, $S^{D-2}$, that foliate the spacetime manifold and the metric conventions of Ref.~\cite{misner_thorne_wheeler} are used].
 Equation~(\ref{eq:RN_metric}) represents a static-coordinate description or generalized Schwarzschild chart for a generic static geometry.
 The corresponding family of spacetimes includes the Reissner-Nordstr\"{o}m geometries in $D$ spacetime dimensions~\cite{mye:86}, and possibly extensions with a cosmological constant.
 In Section~\ref{sec:conformal_tightness}, we generalize this family to emphasize that the conformal nature of the thermodynamics appears to be a fairly universal property of black holes.
-In principle, the basic results of {\em conformal tightness\/} could be further generalized to axisymmetric stationary spacetimes, as will be discussed in a forthcoming paper, but the properties of static spacetimes considerably simplify our analysis.
-This is because, for static spacetimes, there exists a coordinate frame in which the timelike coordinate $t$ is associated with the Killing vector field $\mbox{\boldmath $\xi$ }\! = \partial_{t}$ that is hypersurface orthogonal~\cite{frolov_novikov}, and for which the metric can be adapted to $ ds^{2} = g_{00} \, dt^{2} + \gamma_{ij} d x^{i} dx^{j} $, where $g_{00}$ and the spatial metric $\gamma_{ij}$ are time independent; this includes Eq.~(\ref{eq:RN_metric}) and the generalization of Sec.~\ref{sec:conformal_tightness}.
-As is well known, the Killing vector $\mbox{\boldmath $\xi$ }\! $ permits the introduction of a Killing horizon ${\mathcal H}$ where the surface gravity $\kappa$ is defined in purely geometric terms~\cite{frolov_novikov},
+In principle, the basic results of {\em conformal tightness\/} could be further generalized to axisymmetric stationary spacetimes, as will be discussed in a forthcoming paper.
+As is well known, for static spacetimes, there exists a coordinate frame in which the timelike coordinate $t$ is associated with the Killing vector field $\mbox{\boldmath $\xi$ }\! = \partial_{t}$ that is hypersurface orthogonal~\cite{frolov_novikov}, and for which the metric can be adapted to $ ds^{2} = g_{00} \, dt^{2} + \gamma_{ij} d x^{i} dx^{j} $, where $g_{00}$ and the spatial metric $\gamma_{ij}$ are time independent; this includes equation~(\ref{eq:RN_metric}) and the generalization of section~\ref{sec:conformal_tightness}.
+The Killing vector $\mbox{\boldmath $\xi$ }\! $ permits the introduction of a Killing horizon ${\mathcal H}$ where the surface gravity $\kappa$ is defined in purely geometric terms~\cite{frolov_novikov},